 The Maldives are famous for their underwater wonders, with great Diving and Snorkeling that offer a memorable and unique experience.

 What can you expect to see on your Maldives yacht charter?
 There is abundant marine life including manta rays, whale sharks, pelagics, napoleon wrasse, tuna, dolphins, reef sharks and turtles, and loads of colourful reef fish, making the Maldives a diving and snorkeling dream destination.
-It offers fantastic visibility and have some of the clearest waters on Earth with all year round water temperature at 20°-30°C.
+It offers fantastic visibility and has some of the clearest waters on Earth with all year round water temperature at 20°-30°C.

 What makes the Maldives so special is the amount of unique dive sites carved out by the passing currents which bring with them nutrients and plankton which in turn not only feed the reef and ensure a diversity unrivalled in the area.
 This also brings in the large plankton feeders the manta rays and whale sharks for which the Maldives are famous.